-- 1. This Checklist applies to all dwelling units, sleeping units, common spaces , and garages (open or enclosed) in the building being certified, and where specified, parking lots.
+- 1. This Checklist applies to all dwelling units, sleeping units, common spaces2, and garages (open or enclosed) in the building being certified, and where specified, parking lots.
 These requirements apply to all Paths, unless otherwise specified.
 These requirements do not apply to parking garages or lots where the cost of the energy use of the parking garage or lot is not the responsibility of the Builder/Developer, Building Owner or Property Manager.
 This Checklist does not apply to commercial or retail spaces.
 This Checklist does not apply to common spaces that are located in buildings on the property without any dwelling or sleeping units.
-The termA 'sleeping unit' as defined by ANSI / RESNET / ICC 301, isrefers to a room or space in which people sleep, which can also include permanent provisions for living, eating, and either sanitation or kitchen facilities but not both.
+A 'sleeping unit' as defined by ANSI / RESNET / ICC 301, is a room or space in which people sleep, which can also include permanent provisions for living, eating, and either sanitation or kitchen facilities but not both.
 Where the term 'dwelling unit' is used in this Checklist, the requirement is also required of 'sleeping' units.
 The term 'building' refers to a structure that encompasses dwelling/sleeping units and (if present) common spaces, sharing one or more of the following attributes: a common street address, a common entrance or exit, central/shared mechanical systems, or structurally interdependent wall or roof systems.
 Attached structures such as townhouses and 4-story two-unit structures (commonly referred to as "2-over-2s") may be considered separate buildings if they are divided by a vertical fire separation wall from the foundation to the roof sheathing and share none of the other attributes listed above.
-A skyway or a breezeway that connects two structures with no dwelling or sleeping units connected to a structure with dwelling or sleeping units by less than 10% of its exterior wall area is not to be included in the 'building'. - 2.
+A skyway or a breezeway that connects two structures is not considered a common entrance or exit. - 2.
 The term 'common space' refers to any spaces in the building being certified that serve a function in support of the residential part of the building that is not part of a dwelling or sleeping unit.
 This includes spaces used by residents, such as corridors, stairs, lobbies, laundry rooms, exercise rooms, residential recreation rooms, and dining halls, as well as offices and other spaces used by building management, administration or maintenance in support of the residents. - 3.
 To be eligible for Track A HVAC Grading by Rater, dwelling units must have at least one unitary HVAC system including air conditioners or heat pumps up to 65 kBtuh, or furnaces up to 125 kBtuh (i.e., within the scope of ANSI / RESNET / ACCA 310).
-Track A HVAC Grading by Rater shall not be used until an implementation schedule has been defined for ANSI / RESNET / ACCA Std.
-310 by the Home Certification Organization (HCO) or Multifamily Review Organization (MRO) that the building is being certified under.
-Track A HVAC Grading by Rater shall then-use ANSI / RESNET / ACCA Std.
-310 by the Home Certification Organization (HCO) or Multifamily Review Organization (MRO) that the building is being certified under.
-Track A HVAC Grading by Rater shall then-use ANSI / RESNET / ACCA Std.
-310 including all Addenda and Normative Appendices, with new versions and Addenda implemented according to the schedule defined by the HCO or MRO that the building is being certified under for all dwelling unit systems. - 4.
+Track A HVAC Grading by Rater shall use ANSI / RESNET / ACCA 310 including all Addenda and Normative Appendices, with new versions and Addenda implemented according to the schedule defined by the HCO or MRO that the building is being certified under for all dwelling unit systems. - 4.
 The term 'Rater' refers to the person(s) completing the third-party verification required for certification.
-The person(s) shall: a) be a Certified Rater, Approved Inspector, as defined by ANSI / RESNET / IECC Standard-301, or an equivalent designation as determined by a HCO or MRO; and, b) have attended and successfully completed an EPA-recognized training class.
-See www.energystar.gov/mftraining. - 5.
-All windows, doors and skylights must meet or exceed the U-factor and SHGC requirements specified in the-Ttables 1 or 2 below.
-If no NFRC rating is noted on the window or in product literature (e.g., for site-built fenestration), select the U-factor and SHGC value from Tables 4 and 10, respectively, in 2013 ASHRAE Handbook of Fundamentals, Chapter 15.
-Select the highest U-factor and SHGC value among the values listed for the known window characteristics (e.g., frame type, number of panes, glass color, and presence of low-e coating).
-Note that the U-factor requirement applies to all fenestration while the SHGC only applies to the glazed portion.
+The person(s) shall: a) be a Certified Rater, Approved Inspector, as defined by ANSI / RESNET / IECC 301, or an equivalent designation as determined by a HCO or MRO; and, b) have attended and successfully completed an EPA-recognized training class.
+See www.energystar.gov/mftraining.